Menu

 Avoid spreading unverified information on social media.
 Instead, report any concerns directly to law enforcement and our Safety and Security department.
 Reposting or sharing a threat in an attempt to warn others spreads the threat farther from its original source and causes unnecessary alarm and fear.

-What happens in a School Emergency?
+What Happens in a School Emergency?

+Each school has a plan with specified roles and responsibilities for handling various types of emergencies.
 Specific safety procedures are followed, depending on the type of emergency.
 Every situation is unique, so school staff may adjust their response to address student safety first.